njokichege/KaranProjectsNumbers/README.md

 # KaranProjectsNumbers
-Solution to the Karan Projects
+Solution to the Karan Projects numbers section